 Students need a great deal of form to meet school tasks, both academic and otherwise.
-Self-discipline and healthy work habits are developed at this age, often through spelling words and vocabulary lists in French and German as well as English.
+Self-discipline and healthy work habits are developed at this age, often through spelling words and vocabulary lists in French and English.

 Increasing objectivity permeates the curriculum, such as in the first overt science study: study of the self and observation of similarities, differences and relationships between the human being and animals.
-This study is extended through painting, modeling, play acting, and poetry recitation.
+This study is extended through painting, clay modelling, play acting, and poetry recitation.

 Geography study starts with the local area and its geographical characteristics.
 The class studies the culture of First Nations people before the arrival of the Europeans and the effects of their arrival.